Nathan08T wrote: Mine, however, makes a thud/grinding noise.. I was told the clutch and/or bearings are about to go bad.

 It is recommended to run your A/C at least once a week for 10 mins to ensure you keep the oil and refrigerant inside the system moving around lubricating everthing to prevent things from siezing.

-Users browsing this forum: Bing [Bot], pretzel and 4 guests
+Users browsing this forum: Google Adsense [Bot], Wilky and 2 guests